RsMoth/BOOTSTRAP-AGENCY-TEMPLATE/design.md

 ![Alt design](design.png "Design")

-Lines in red are controlled by the main "ios_webk
+Lines in red are controlled by the main "ios_webkit_debug_proxy".
+For example, although the figure shows a direct red line from th